adamaviv/si485h-f18/units/unit_01.md

 is printing an error, but rather `ld`.
-That is because the program actually compiled but did not assemble properly. `ld` the GNU linker was not able to find the reference (or code) for `world()` and failed to link the code into the executable source and those nothing was assembled.
+That is because the program actually compiled but did not assemble properly. `ld` the GNU linker was not able to find the reference (or code) for `world()` and failed to link the code into the executable source and thus nothing was assembled.

 You can see, that yes, this program does actually compile by using the